aryan2621/email-mcp/README.md

-# email-mcp
+# gmail-mcp

-`email-mcp` is a powerful and extensible backend service designed to integrate and automate workflows across email, calendar, and spreadsheet services.
+`gmail-mcp` is a powerful and extensible backend service designed to integrate and automate workflows across email, calendar, and spreadsheet services.
 It provides a solid foundation for building custom productivity and management tools.

 ## Features